A criminal profile of the Gilgo Beach serial killer

 This suggests that he wanted some form of attention.

-This kind of behavior is incredibly common among serial killers, as it gives them psychological gratification.
+Such behavior is incredibly common among serial killers, as it gives them psychological gratification.

-It is an “added bonus”, so to speak.
+It is an added bonus, so to speak.

-For example, the “Kansas City Strangler,” Lorenzo Gilyard, “forced” the discovery of Sheila Ingold’s remains by pretending to be an innocent passerby who was interested in buying the van that he had dumped her remains in.
+For example, the Kansas City Strangler, Lorenzo Gilyard, dumped the body of Sheila Ingold in an old van.
+He then forced the discovery of her remains by pretending to be an innocent passerby who was interested in buying the vehicle.
+By pretending to be a prospective buyer, he was able to trick the owner into opening the side door and revealing her body.

 A sadistic serial killer named Maury Travis was so desperate for media attention that he sent a local newspaper a map that pinpointed the location of one of his victims’ bodies.